 - Fill your dishwasher completely before running.

-Keep in mind that we live in an arid climate.
+Keep in mind that we live in a high alpine desert climate.
 Being a good steward of our water ensures adequate water in the future.
-Changing a few lifestyle water habits is easy.
-Let's work together to keep your town green.

 Water Tap Information

-If you need to apply for a water tap, please download the appropriate form:
+If you need to apply for a water tap, please download and submit the appropriate form: